mar1boroman/xml-tables/README.md

 ## Firefox Users

-XML Tables is just a stylesheet mixed with bootstrap and a bit of vanilla js, which can be added to any XML document to turn it into a queryable dataset.
+XML Tables is a stylesheet mixed with bootstrap and a bit of vanilla js, which can be added to any XML document to turn it into a queryable dataset.
 For Firefox users, this is as simple as adding a `<style/>` tag to the XML document and opening the file in Firefox browser.

 Firefox, unlike other browsers, allows the local XML document on your desktop to use XML stylesheet hosted here or even on your local desktop